- Representative Matters

 - Represented law professor amicus in New York Court of Appeals presenting arguments for applying the common law rule of in pari delicto to bar a suit by Refco Litigation Trustee against auditor defendants, which were adopted by the Court in a major decision reaffirming the application of the in pari delicto defense in auditor liability cases.

 - Defended CEO of a subsidiary of major investment bank in a three-week administrative proceeding before the Securities and Exchange Commission, resulting in dismissal of all claims.

-- Represented large cooperative corporation in litigation against the New York City Department of Finance challenging the imposition of a multi-million dollar property transfer tax, which ultimately resulted in an affirmance by the New York Court of Appeals that the corporation owed no tax.
+- Represented large cooperative corporation in litigation against the New York City Department of Finance successfully challenging the imposition of a multi-million dollar property transfer tax, which ultimately resulted in an affirmance by the New York Court of Appeals that the corporation owed no tax.

 - Represented multi-billion dollar investment fund in a dispute concerning the net asset value of a real estate investment trust in bench trial in Southern District of New York.

 - Represented nonprofit health services organization in litigation concerning the termination of a substantial grant award and successfully defended motion to dismiss on appeal to the First Department.

 - Advised independent fiduciary of voluntary employee benefits association in multi-billion dollar dispute pertaining to valuation of call options in major auto manufacturer.